Bulk viscous quintessential inflation: The model and its dynamical analysis

-where $H_+$ is a repeller and $H_-$ is an attractor.
-Then, the dynamics going from $H_+$ to $H_-$ becomes nonsingular.
 Moreover, since at the critical points $w_{eff}=-1$, one will have a universe starting and ending in an accelerated phase.
+This is the main result of this work since the mechanism of bulk viscous cosmology in the flat FLRW universe can successfully generate two successive accelerating phases in a huge time gap with a nonsingular background.